 - Call 305-900-0263

-Due to the warm climate and excellent boating in the Florida Keys, the nearshore waters of Monroe County are popular for transient and local boaters, many of which liveaboard.
-However many of those boaters anchor out for extended periods of time and do not boat into shore to have their marine sanitation devices properly emptied.
-For the last ten years, Monroe County has managed a mobile vessel pump-out program to ensure that boaters in our many anchorages have the means to properly and legally pump out.
-The service was first established in Key Largo, and in 2012 was expanded and contracted out to a private vendor (Pumpout USA) to provide the service Keys-wide.
+The nearshore waters of Monroe County are popular for transient and local boaters, many of which liveaboard.
+However, many of those boaters anchor out for extended periods of time and do not boat into shore to have their marine sanitation devices properly emptied.
+Monroe County has managed a mobile vessel pump-out program to ensure that boaters in our many anchorages have the means to properly and legally pump out.
+The service was first established in Key Largo, and in 2012 was expanded and contracted out to a private vendor to provide the service Keys-wide.

-The program has grown into a highly successful service currently performing more than 1,800 pump-outs per month in a 120-mile long county with numerous areas where boaters anchor and live.
-This translates into the annual disposal of more than 280,000 gallons of sewage, which might otherwise be discharged directly into the water.
-The provision and use of the vessel pump-out service further the objectives of, and compliance with, the federal No Discharge Zone.
+The program has grown into a highly successful service currently performing more than 1,800 and up to 2,200 pump-outs per month in a 120-mile long county.
+This translates into the annual disposal of more than 280,000 gallons of sewage.

 Number of anchored vessels serviced and areas from June 2020.